 Abraham saw a ram caught by the horns in the bush.

 He took this ram and substituted it for his son on the altar.
 God provided!

 This event had a lot of significance not only for Abraham, but for all of God's people.

 God's request was the ultimate test - a test of which his ultimate blessing was: His heritage?
 Or God Himself?
 The event placed Abraham's heart on God rather than on his own child as his master and the source of salvation.
 What does your heart's ultimate desire rest upon today?
 God's blessings or God Himself?
 Why is this distinction important?

 How did Abraham know God would provide?
 Do you think he really believed in it when he said it?
 Abraham had already been 'harshly' tested while he waited for a son with Sarah.
 This was the blessing that defined who he was.
 And he had no time for another son.
 But Abraham obeyed, though one can only guess at his internal struggle.
 He trusted that the Lord who gave him his son through a miracle, would also be able to keep His promise.

 Abraham called this mountain ‘the Lord will provide’.
 The ‘burnt offering’ is the sacrifice that signifies a total surrender to God, which provides atonement for the sin of mankind.
 The Lord provided a ram for this to become the substitute.
 Only God can provide, and He does.

-What could be in Isaac's mind as he noticed there really was no lamb?
-Imagine yourself being bound and put on the wood on the altar.
-Isaac even carried the wood on his back up the mountain!
-Isaac could become the blessing because he was spared and a ram was sacrificed in his place.
+What could be in the son's mind as he noticed there really was no lamb?
+Imagine yourself being bound and put on the wood on the altar by your father.
+He even carried the wood on his back up the mountain!
+Hecould become the blessing because he was spared and a ram was sacrificed in his place.
 God provided the ram.
-How would Isaac be changed by this experience?
+Why do you think this unique experience is so important for him?

 The location of this is Moriah, which we know today as Jerusalem.
 Each part of this incident is a sign pointing to a future event where the Lord will provide a lamb, a precious son, a ‘once for all’ payment for the sins of mankind.